yannickfrd/app-assia/README.md

     - Move 'reasonRequest' and 'wanderingTime' to initEval;

 ## Version 2.13.2-8 - 15/12/2020
-- Added and updated annotations for entities ansd repositories.
+- Add and updated annotations for entities ansd repositories.
-- Fixed bug update 'nbPeople' in 'supportGroup'.
+- Fix bug update 'nbPeople' in 'supportGroup'.
 - Add supports coefficient in homepage for the social workers.
 - Edit every PHP operator '==' by '==='.
 - Evaluation: if user is isconnected, send a message to user 'Warning, you are disconnected...'.